markfinger/python-react/README.md

 Basic usage
 -----------

-python-react provides an interface to a render server which is capable of rendering React components.
+python-react provides an interface to a render server which is capable of rendering React components with data from your python process.

 Render requests should provide a path to a JS file that exports a React component.
 If you want to pass data to the component, you can optionally provide a second argument that will be used as the component's